M-o-a-T/moat-old/doc/index.rst

     * message

-      The error message it has died with, if applicable.
+      The error message the task has died with, if applicable.

 * task